tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-reference-data-api.md

 }
 ```

+The second post for set *manufacturerInfo* is not allowed since “color” is already defined in the first post for set *deviceInfo*.

 3. All key property values in $.put[i] should be of json primitive type and should be parsable to type defined during reference data set creation.
 4. All non-key property values in $.put[i] can be of any JSON type.
-At the root, if it is an object, it will be flattened to individual properties.
-If it is an array, it will be serialized and indexed as Json string.
+At the root, if it is an object, it is flattened to individual properties.
+If it is an array, it is serialized and indexed as Json string.
 5. $.put[i] should contain all properties specified as key properties in the reference data set.
 6. $.put[i] should contain at least one non-key property.
 7. Values of key properties in $.put[i] cannot be null.
-8. Case-sensitive persistence: When persisted, the value of the key that are of type String, will have the same casing as the input event stream.
-This is because, keys are expected to be immutable.
+8. Case-sensitive persistence: When persisted, the value of the key whose type is *String* has the same casing as the input event stream.
+Keys are expected to be immutable.
-9. Any validation failure will result in a response code of 400 with the appropriate error information.
+9. Any validation failure results in a response code of 400 with the appropriate error information.
-10. Individual items will carry a response of either JSON null (success) or error information JSON object.
+10. The response for individual items is either JSON null (for success) or error information JSON object.

 ## Patch Reference Data Items